vinaygaba/CreditCardView/README.md

 Features
 ---------

-* Pre-built templates
+* Pre-built card backgrounds to help you get started quickly
+* Fully Customizable
-* Auto selection of drawables based on the credit card type i.e. Visa, Mastercard,American Express & Discover.
+* Auto selection of drawables based on the credit card number pattern i.e. Visa, Mastercard,American Express & Discover.
 Will be adding more soon based on the requests I get
 * Auto selection of logo drawable based on the credit card type i.e. Visa, Mastercard and American Express
 * Editable and non-editable mode